 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Nightmare appears modest on Blu-ray from Elephant Films in France.
 The image looks marginally vertically squished and I'd like to compare it to the Final Cut.
 The film was show in 2.55:1 (Hammerscope) according to IMDb but this Blu-ray is in 2.35:1.
 It can look a shade waxy and soft.
 It's 1080P but in the lower tier of HD visual quality.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Elephant Films offer uncompressed DTS-HD Master 2.0 channel tracks (16-bit) in both original English or a French DUB option.
 The film is loaded with load screams that carry depth.
-The score is by Don Banks (Torture Garden, The Evil of Frankenstein, Rasputin The Mad Monk, The Mummy's Shroud, The Reptile) and it supports the film well.
+The score is by Don Banks (The Brigand of Kandahar, Torture Garden, The Evil of Frankenstein, Rasputin The Mad Monk, The Mummy's Shroud, The Reptile) and it supports the film well.
 There are optional French subtitles and my Oppo has identified it as being a region FREE.

 There are two French-language extras about Hammer films running about 10-minute each, 11 trailers - mostly similar genre films, a Gallery and the package has a second disc DVD.